jostylr/event-when/README.md

 * `name` This is the action name.
 * `f` The function action to take.
 * `context` Either a string to call the scope from the emitter when invoking f or an object directly.
+If the string ends in `~`, then the context will be called in as an object; it will make the object at this point (using emitter.scope) if it does not already exist.

 __return__